 Actively overcome technical and human limitations in digital transformation

-“To move operations from a physical environment to a digital environment, there must be digital civil servants, technical staff, and digital citizens.
+“To move operations from a physical environment to a digital environment, there must be digital civil servants, technical staff and digital citizens.
 This process requires time for both conversion and training,” said Lam Dinh Thang, Director of the Department of Information and Communications.

 Accordingly, the Department of Information and Communications has built a switchboard system to record people's feedback.
 From October 2022 to May 2023, the Department of Information and Communications recorded 7,000 calls and processed them immediately.
-The Department will also study and complete the system software and work with ministries and branches to connect data.
+The Department will also research and complete the system software and work with ministries and branches to connect data.

-On the side of Ho Chi Minh City Police, Deputy Head of the Department of Administrative Management of Social Order (PC06) of Ho Chi Minh City Police, Ho Thi Lanh, said that Ho Chi Minh City was recognized by the Project 06 Working Group as one of the leading units in the country in implementing and deploying the project.
+On the side of the Ho Chi Minh City Police, Deputy Head of the Department of Administrative Management of Social Order (PC06) of the Ho Chi Minh City Police, Ho Thi Lanh, said that Ho Chi Minh City was recognized by the Project 06 Working Group as one of the leading units in the country in implementing and deploying the project.
 However, some people have reported that the transmission infrastructure is still limited, especially during peak hours.
 Some citizen data is not accurate, affecting the transactions and handling of administrative procedures of the people.

 According to the Deputy Head of PC06, in the coming time, Ho Chi Minh City Police will advise the Steering Committee of Project 06 to propose solutions to upgrade technical infrastructure, transmission lines, and improve the interface.
 At the same time, Ho Chi Minh City Police will continue to direct the force to urgently clean up citizen data, continue to promote the hotline 0693.187.111 to receive and promptly resolve people's feedback on residence, CCCD, VNIeD.